MycroftAI/documentation/_pages/introduction-developing-skills.md

 ## Simplifying your Skill code with `intent_handler` _decorators_

-Your **Skill** code can be simpliied using the intent_handler() _decorator_.
+Your **Skill** code can be simplified using the intent_handler() _decorator_.
 The major advantage in this approach is that the **Intent** is described together with the method that handles the **Intent**.
 This makes your code easier to read, easier to write, and errors will be easier to identify.

 [Learn more about what _decorators_ are in Python at this link](https://en.wikipedia.org/wiki/Python_syntax_and_semantics#Decorators).